-It is perhaps unsurprising there has been intense scrutiny in academic literature as to why workers join trade unions––and the reasons they become active within them––not least in the recent 40+-year period of union decline when there was/is a need for unions to understand how they might mitigate the drastic loss of members over this time.
-Quantitative analysis of data from surveys of members and prospective members has been a popular method of research (see for example Buttigieg et al. 2007; Charlwood 2002; Deery and Cieri 1991; Frangi and Barisione 2015b; Kirmanoğlu and Başlevent 2011; Lowe and Rastin 2000; Schnabel and Wagner 2007; Toubøl and Jensen 2014; Waddington and Whitston 1997).
-There has also been many qualitative investigations that have aimed to dig deeper, to unpack the statistics in order to understand the individual decision-making of union members and non-members (Kirton 2005; MacKenzie 2010).
+It is perhaps unsurprising there has been intense scrutiny in the academic literature of why workers join trade unions, and the reasons they become active within them, not least over the past 40+ years of union decline, as the unions desperately need to understand how they might mitigate their drastic loss of members.
+Quantitative analysis of data from surveys of members and prospective members has been a popular method of research (see, for example, Buttigieg et al., 2007; Charlwood, 2002; Deery and Cieri, 1991; Frangi and Barisione, 2015; Kirmanoğlu and Başlevent, 2011; Lowe and Rastin, 2000; Schnabel and Wagner, 2007; Toubøl and Jensen, 2014; Waddington and Whitston, 1997).
+There have also been many qualitative investigations that have aimed to dig deeper, to unpack the statistics in order to understand the individual decision-making of union members and non-members (Kirton, 2005; MacKenzie, 2010).

-Findings from earlier studies (Nicholson et al. 1981) suggest a range of reasons for joining unions that can be broadly categorized in three ways: instrumental, ideological, and cultural/social customs.
-In the first, instrumentalism is identified in much of the literature as one of the primary reasons for joining a trade union––the highest response in surveys is often, ‘in case there is a problem at work’, followed by ‘improved pay and conditions’ (Waddington and Whitston 1997: 522).
-This is perhaps unsurprising given the raison d’être of trade unionism, as defined by the Webbs, is ‘a continuous association of wage earners for the purpose of maintaining or improving the conditions of their employment’ (Webb and Webb 1894).
-In this respect, union membership represents a rational choice based upon a cost-benefit analysis of the likelihood of gaining material benefits such as union representation and higher wages, better terms and conditions, or job security.
-Yet the union members in our study are formally ‘non-workers’ in that they are not in paid employment (but rather labelled by the UK government as jobseekers––possibly in receipt of benefit––or are retirees, or students), so these reasons do not apply.
+Findings from earlier studies (Nicholson et al., 1981) suggest a range of reasons for joining unions.
+They can be broadly categorised in three ways: instrumental, ideological and cultural/social custom.
+Instrumentalism is identified in much of the literature as one of the primary reasons for joining a trade union: the most frequent response in surveys is often ‘in case there is a problem at work’, followed by ‘improved pay and conditions’ (Waddington and Whitston, 1997: 522).
+This is perhaps unsurprising given that the raison d’être of trade unionism, as defined by the Webbs, is ‘a continuous association of wage earners for the purpose of maintaining or improving the conditions of their employment’ (Webb and Webb, 1894).
+In this respect, union membership represents a rational choice based on a cost–benefit analysis of the likelihood of gaining material benefits, such as union representation and higher wages, better terms and conditions, or job security.
+The union members in our study, however, are formally ‘non-workers’ in that they are not in paid employment (but rather labelled by the UK government as jobseekers, possibly in receipt of benefit, or are retirees, or students), so these reasons do not apply.

-However, people are not mobilized solely on the basis of an instrumental calculation of self-interest (collective or individualised).
-Other reasons advanced for joining are ideological, where there is a political commitment to the values of collectivism––where there is class-consciousness and an objective to the transformation of inequality or social order (Moore 2010).
-Deery and Cieri (1991: 62) suggest that for some, ‘the explanation for union membership may lie in the general value system of the individual, the antecedents of which can be traced to societal and family variables.’
-For example, having a mother or father with strong commitment to unionism is a predictor of union joining, as it’s often connected to local historical and cultural expectations or heritage (Barling et al. 1991; Nicholson et al. 1981).
-A group of studies have shown that it is important to consider these social or psychological approaches if we are to fully understand individual rationality––beyond instrumental factors––for union joining and activism.
+People are not mobilised solely on the basis of an instrumental calculation of self-interest (collective or individualised), however.
+Other reasons advanced for joining are ideological, where there is a political commitment to the values of collectivism – where there is class consciousness and an objective to the transformation of inequality or social order (Moore, 2010).
+Deery and Cieri (1991: 62) suggest that for some, ‘the explanation for union membership may lie in the general value system of the individual, the antecedents of which can be traced to societal and family variables’.
+For example, having a mother or father with a strong commitment to unionism is a predictor of union joining, as it’s often connected to local historical and cultural expectations or heritage (Barling et al., 1991; Nicholson et al., 1981).
+A group of studies have shown that it is important to consider these social or psychological approaches if we are to fully understand individual rationales, beyond instrumental factors, for union joining and activism.